Recollections: Balloon

 Photo: Bert is seated center, Alice is standing behind him.

-Let’s begin with my fifth Christmas Eve.
-I was the youngest among us, so it was deemed that I should be the one to personally meet Santa Claus.
-Being only four, I didn’t have a lot to draw on as to what was or was not traditional, but the family gathered at my parents’ house that year – 1953 – the only time I can bring to mind that we were not at my Aunt Marian and Uncle Bill’s.
-So, even with little precedent, I remember being excited that we were hosting the festivities.
+Being only four, I didn’t have a lot to draw on as to what was or was not traditional, but the family gathered at my parents’ house that year – 1953 – the only time I can bring to mind that we were not at Aunt Marian and Uncle Bill’s.
+Even with little knowledge of precedent, I remember being excited that we were hosting the festivities.

-And every Christmas Eve and Good Friday, Grandma Zarko cooked cod.
+And every Christmas Eve and Good Friday, Grandma Zarko cooked dried cod.
 And at every codfish dinner, my Uncle Bill would quip that to make the stuff eatable required dragging it behind a tractor for two hours, soaking it in acid, pounding it with a hammer, and boiling it overnight.
 He was exaggerating, but only slightly.

 One night, a year and a half later, I lay in bed wondering, and finally called to my mother to ask the burning question; what happens when Santa Claus dies?
 Does somebody elect a new one?
 Sort of like the Pope?
 My mother gently revealed the truth.
 I found it not at all calamitous.
 But I did have one question.
 If Santa Claus is made-up, who was it came to visit Christmas before last?
 She told me.